leofavre/canivete/docs/index.md

 <a name="toLargestProp"></a>
 ### `toLargestProp(path)`

-When used as the first parameter of `Array.prototype.reduce()`, returns the object in which an specific property, passed as parameter, is the largest.
+When used with `Array.prototype.reduce()`, returns the object in an array that has the largest value for a specific property.

-This function expects the reduced array to be formed by objects with the same set of properties.
+Note that this function expects the reduced array to be formed by objects with the same set of properties.

 #### Parameters
 `path`*{string}*: The path to the property of an object.<br/>

 #### Returns
-*{object}*: The object in which an specific property is the largest.<br/>
+*{object}*: The object in which an specific property has the largest value.<br/>

 #### Example